 Emphasis is on the vocational nursing roles and understanding of the five steps of the nursing process to identify patients' basic human needs that require nursing intervention.
 Problem solving skills are explored in relation to the nursing process.
 The communication process, with emphasis on therapeutic communication, is studied in relationship to the nursing process, with beginning application to patients in various stages of the life cycle.
-Review of the Riverside City College Vocational Nursing Program philosophy and conceptual framework.
+Review of the Riverside City College Vocational Nursing Program philosophy and major curriculum concepts.
 18 hours lecture.

-NVN-61 - Intermediate Concepts of Vocational6 unitsNursing-Care of the Family
+NVN-61 - Intermediate Concepts of Vocational 6 units Nursing-Care of the Family